mckays630/2019-06-13-r-regn/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 carpentry: ""    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
-venue: "Plotting and Programming with Python"
+venue: "R for Reproducible Scientific Analysis"
 address: "Regeneron, Tarrytown, NY"
 country: "us"
 language: "en"